School-wide Learning Expectation: Academic

 The following areas are included in the overall curriculum of St. Joseph’s School:

-Electives are offered in the 7th and 8th grades.
-These include Drama, Art, Technology, Effective Study Habits, and Spanish.
+Electives: a variety are offered in the 7th and 8th grades including Spanish.
 The Spanish curriculum is equivalent to Bishop Kelly’s Spanish 1 first semester curriculum.

 Grade Level Overview and Curriculum: